 As the 1D LUT has already been uploaded, the LUT Tools can be used with the 3D LUT to Null the 1D component of the 3D LUT before uploading, ensuring the 3D LUT doesn't impact the previously uploaded 1D LUT.

-For independent 1D LUT generation a user defined Grey Ramp RGB patch set can be used with a large patch count, with a full, but smaller, volumetric patch set used for the 3D LUT.
+For independent 1D LUT generation a large Grey Ramp RGB, or preferably a large Primary & Secondary Ramp patch set can be used with a large patch count, with a full, but smaller, volumetric patch set used for the 3D LUT.